Sana-Hasan/Sana-Hasan/README.md

 ### Hi there! 👋

-#### As a business professional, I enjoyed worked with data and so, I decided to pursue a Master's in Management Analytics (MMA) which exposed me to a lot of cool things such as advanced analytics and Big Data.
+#### As a business professional, I enjoyed worked with data and analyzing trends which led me to pursue a Master's degree in Management Analytics (MMA).
+This exposed me to a lot of cool things such as advanced analytics and Big Data.
 As I try to build my analytics career, I'll be showcasing some of my work here.
 Enjoy! :)

 <!--